MEDICAL STUDENTS, RESIDENTS AND FELLOWS

 Alumni members are eligible for a 20% discount during their first year out of residency!
 Alumni members, please call the Center for Medical Education at 800-458-4779 ET, M-F to take advantage of your 20% discount.

-- Then our editors and their guests review 30 of the 40 of the papers in depth on a 90+ minute downloadable audio.
+Then our editors and their guests review 30 of the 40 papers in depth on a 90+ minute downloadable audio.
 In addition to summarizing the papers, they critique them for methodologic rigor.
-In the process, over time, you'll learn all the "tricks-of-the-trade" and be able to assess papers on your own.
+In the process, over time, you'll learn all the "tricks-of-the-trade" and be able to access papers on your own.

-- And, like the citations, all of the abstracts are key-word searchable and, for most part, you'll be able to hear the reviewers’ audio summary and commentary.
+And, like the citations, all of the abstracts are key-word searchable and, for the most part, you'll be able to hear the reviewer's audio summary and commentary.